telerik/xamarin-forms-docs/cloud-integration/amazon-web-services/getting-started.md

 ## Create an AWS account

-To create an account go to the [AWS website](https://aws.amazon.com/) and create new account.
+To create an account go to the [AWS website](https://aws.amazon.com/) and follow the steps there.
 The process is straightforward and easy.
 You will be prompted for a credit card number despite that there is a free option.
 There is short automatic verification via phone as well.
 The whole process should not take more than 15 minutes.

 ## Install the AWS SDK